dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 As mentioned earlier in this post, I recommend configuring your local git repository with both origin and upstream remotes.
 This allows easily merging upstream changes into your fork.

 Start by forking the project you want to contribute to.
-Do this in the web UI (GitLab's web UI, for instance).
+Do this in the web UI.
 Then, copy the clone URL of your fork.
 Clone the repository on your workstation with `git clone <url>`.
 This action will not only clone the repository but it will automatically configure your fork as the `origin` remote.
 Now we can add the upstream remote.
 First change into the repository you just cloned and run